Modal analysis: Structures

 In structural engineering, modal analysis uses the overall mass and stiffness of a structure to find the various periods at which it will naturally resonate.
 These periods of vibration are very important to note in earthquake engineering, as it is imperative that a building's natural frequency does not match the frequency of expected earthquakes in the region in which the building is to be constructed.
 If a structure's natural frequency matches an earthquake's frequency, the structure may continue to resonate and experience structural damage.
 Modal analysis is also important in structures such as bridges where the engineer should attempt to keep the natural frequencies away from the frequencies of people walking on the bridge.
 This may not be possible and for this reasons when groups of people are to walk along a bridge, for example a group of soldiers, the recommendation is that they break their step to avoid possibly significant excitation frequencies.
 Other natural excitation frequencies may exist and may excite a bridge's natural modes.
 Engineers tend to learn from such examples (at least in the short term) and more modern suspension bridges take account of the potential influence of wind through the shape of the deck, which might be designed in aerodynamic terms to pull the deck down against the support of the structure rather than allow it to lift.
 Other aerodynamic loading issues are dealt with by minimizing the area of the structure projected to the oncoming wind and to reduce wind generated oscillations of, for example, the hangers in suspension bridges.

 Although modal analysis is usually carried out by computers, it is possible to hand-calculate the period of vibration of any high-rise building through idealization as a fixed-ended cantilever with lumped masses.

 Electrodynamics

 The basic idea of a modal analysis in electrodynamics is the same as in mechanics.
 The application is to determine which electromagnetic wave modes can stand or propagate within conducting enclosures such as waveguides or resonators.

 Superposition of modes

-Once a set of modes has been calculated for a system, the response at any frequency (within certain bounds) to many inputs at many points with different time histories can be calculated by superimposing the result from each mode.
-This assumes the system is linear.
+Once a set of modes has been calculated for a system, the response to any kind of excitation can be calculated as a superposition of modes.
+This means that the response is the sum of the different mode shapes each one vibrating at its frequency.
+The weighting coefficients of this sum depend on the initial conditions and on the input signal.